The Information Dynamics of Generative Diffusion: Statistical Physics, Order Parameters and Phase Transitions

-If we approximate the interference function with constant $\phi$ using a zero-th order Taylor expansion, Eq.~\ref{eq: self-cponsistent equation} becomes the self-consistency equation of a Curie-Weiss model of magnetism, with temperature $T = \sigma^2(t)$ and external magnetic field $\phi$.
-The solutions of this equation can be visualized as intersection points between a straight line and a hyperbolic tangent (see \citep{ambrogioni2024statistical} and \citep{raya2023spontaneous} for a detail analysis).
-When $\phi$ is finite, the system transitions discontinuously from one to two fixed-points, which corresponds to a first-order phase transition in the magnetic system.
-However, the size of the discontinuity vanishes when $\phi = 0$, when there is an exact symmetry between the two data-points (see Fig.~\ref{fig:entropy rate}).
-This gives rise to a so called \emph{critical phase transition}, where a single fixed-point at $x^* = 0$ continuously splits into two paths $\vect{x}_1(t)$ and $x_2(t)$ with $\vect{x}_{1,2}(t - t_c) \sim \pm (t - t_c)^{1/2}$ for $t \rightarrow 0$.
-The loss of stability of the fixed-point at the origin corresponds to the vanishing of the quadratic well around the point: ~, where, in this case, $\x{t_c}^* = 0$ for $t < t_c$.
-The analysis we just carried out involves the breaking of the permutation symmetry between two isolated data-points.
-On the other hand, if the symmetry is broken along all directions like in the case where the data manifold is a sphere centered at $\vect{x}_t^*$, Eq.~\ref{eq:stability condition} implies that
+{If} we approximate the interference function with constant $\phi$ using a zero-th order Taylor expansion, Equation~(\ref{eq: self-cponsistent equation}) becomes the self-consistency equation of a Curie-=Weiss model of magnetism, with~temperature $T = \sigma^2(t)$ and external magnetic field $\phi$.
+The~solutions of this equation can be visualized as intersection points between a straight line and a hyperbolic tangent (see \citep{ambrogioni2024statistical,raya2023spontaneous} for a detailed analysis).
+When $\phi$ is finite, the~system transitions discontinuously from one to two fixed-points, which corresponds to a first-order phase transition in the magnetic system.
+However, the~size of the discontinuity vanishes when $\phi = 0$, when there is an exact symmetry between the two data-points (see Figure ~\ref{fig:entropy rate}).
+This gives rise to a so-called critical phase transition, where a single fixed point at $x^* = 0$ continuously splits into two paths $\vect{x}_1(t)$ and $x_2(t)$ with $\vect{x}_{1,2}(t - t_c) \sim \pm (t - t_c)^{1/2}$ for $t \rightarrow 0$.
+The~loss of stability of the fixed-point at the origin corresponds to the vanishing of the quadratic well around the point:

+where, in~this case, $\x{t_c}^* = 0$ for $t < t_c$.
+The~analysis we just carried out involves the breaking of the permutation symmetry between two isolated data-points.
+On~the other hand, if~the symmetry is broken along all directions like in the case where the data manifold is a sphere centered at $\vect{x}_t^*$, Equation~(\ref{eq:stability condition}) implies that

-Therefore, the change in stability condition can be reformulated as the local vanishing (or suppression in a less symmetric case) of the divergence of the vector field that drives the generative dynamics.
-The transition from the super-critical ($t > t_c$) and the sub-critical ($t < t_c)$ phases then corresponds to a sign change in the divergence of the vector field (i,e, the score) in the spherically-symmetric case, or a sign change of the divergence restricted to a sub-space in the general case, with the sub-critical regime being characterized by positive eigenvalues of the Jacobi matrix that lead to divergent local trajectories (see Fig.~\ref{fig:instability}).
+\textls[-15]{{Therefore,} the~change in stability condition can be reformulated as the local vanishing (or suppression in a less symmetric case) of the divergence of the vector field that drives the generative dynamics.
+The~transition from the super-critical ($t > t_c$) and the sub-critical ($t < t_c)$ phases then corresponds to a sign change in the divergence of the vector field (i.e., the~score) in the spherically symmetric case, or~a sign change of the divergence restricted to a sub-space in the general case, with~the sub-critical regime being characterized by positive eigenvalues of the Jacobi matrix that lead to divergent local trajectories (see Figure~\ref{fig:instability}). }